dhellmann/pymotw/PyMOTW/sys/limits.rst

 Reference Counts
 ================

-Python helps you manage memory with garbage collection.
+Python uses *reference counting* and *garbage collection* for automatic memory management.
 An object is automatically marked to be collected when its reference count drops to zero.
-To examine the reference count of an existing object, use ``getrefcount()``.
+To examine the reference count of an existing object, use :func:`getrefcount`.

 .. include:: sys_getrefcount.py
     :literal:
     :start-after: #end_pymotw_header

-Notice that the count is actually one higher than expected because there is a temporary reference to the object held by ``getrefcount()`` itself.
+The count is actually one higher than expected because there is a temporary reference to the object held by :func:`getrefcount` itself.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_getrefcount.py'))